 The satay paste itself contains 10 shallots, 6 cloves of garlic, lemongrass and cumin powder on top of 8 other seasonings.
 This delicious marinade, lathered all over tender pieces of chicken thigh, is a real treat for your tastebuds.

-Many of us choose cai fan because it’s fast and convenient — and this dish is no different.
-This recipe can be completed under 30 minutes, perfect for a quick meal prep for the next days work lunch.
+Many of us choose cai fan because its fast and convenient and this dish is no different.
+This recipe can be completed in under 30 minutes, perfect for a quick meal prep for the next days work lunch.

 Protip: This dish goes well with a bowl of fragrant white rice.
 Start cooking the rice shortly before making this recipe, and both elements should be ready to serve together for a complete meal.

 Preparation Time: 25 minutes.
 Serves 4.

 Be warned, this recipe for Char Siu is addictive!
 Traditionally, you would have to use a sizzling hot charcoal oven to achieve the desired texture and taste.
 However, weve found an easier way to do it at home, all without losing any of the umami flavour or tenderness of the meat.